cupnoodle/fluffyes/67-siwa.md

 func authorizationController(controller: ASAuthorizationController, didCompleteWithAuthorization authorization: ASAuthorization) {

     if let appleIDCredential = authorization.credential as?
 ASAuthorizationAppleIDCredential {
-        // unique ID for each user
-        let userID = appleIDCredential.user
+        // unique ID for each user, this uniqueID will always be returned let userID = appleIDCredential.user

         // optional, might be nil